sortable/ads/docs/README.md

 ## Solution

 In short, Ads Manager will handle the administrative work of managing the lifecycle of publishers’ ad units, so that requests are made properly.
 Sortable Ads Manager supports multiple libraries and frameworks of ad serving running in parallel on the same page in an optimized way.
-Moreover, Ads Manager has a build-in react.js (a widely used SPA framework) component which allows publishers to use react.js as a simple plug-in library.
-Ads Manager is also designed to be SPA friendly for other SPA frameworks like Angular.
+Moreover, Ads Manager has first-class [React](https://reactjs.org/) (a widely used SPA framework) support which allows publishers to use React as a simple plug-in library.
+Ads Manager is also designed to be SPA friendly for other SPA frameworks like [Angular](https://angular.io/).

 ## Use Cases

 * The publisher is using a very basic setup, and would like to try Sortable API v2.0.
 It will be easier for them to migrate to Ads Manager with a standard setup and it will set them up to be scalable with more bidders in the future.
 Migration to Ads Manager will also probably be recommended for use with Cactus once it becomes standalone.

-* The publisher is using GPT + Prebid and would like to add a new header bidder like TAM without interfering with their workflow.
+* The publisher is using GPT + Prebid and would like to add another customized header bidding solution without interfering with their workflow.
 We will handle the complexity of managing the google slots and timing for bid requests.

 * The publisher wants to use the same header bidders on a new site or migration with SPA framework.
 They need to sync the ad lifecycle with the React component lifecycle themselves, or they can use our utility library which does this for them.